-To better understand the power of Azure blockchain, let’s take a look at the companies that are using it and also try to learn how they are doing it.
+To better understand the power of Azure blockchain, let’s take a look at the companies using blockchain technology and also try to learn how they are doing it.

-Insurwave: Marine insurance has been one of the biggest problems that need to be solved in the 21st century.
-Blockchain, on the other hand, can solve the problem through its unique features such as transparency, immutability, and more!
+Marine insurance has been one of the biggest problems that need to be solved in the 21st century.
+On the other hand, Blockchain can solve the problem through its unique features such as transparency, immutability, and more!
 Insurwave is one of those companies that is created by big players, including EY, Guardtime, A.P.
 Moller-Maersk, and R3, to create the world’s first marine insurance blockchain platform.
-They area utilize Microsoft Azure to empower the enterprise and global blockchain solution.
+They area utilize Microsoft Azure to empower the enterprise and global Blockchain for insurance solution.

-Xbox: Microsoft’s own sub-division Xbox utilize Azure blockchain to their advantage.
-They use blockchain to provide information regarding royalty to the Xbox game publishers.
+Microsoft’s own sub-division Xbox utilizes Azure Blockchain to their advantage.
+They use Blockchain to provide information regarding royalty to the Xbox game publishers.
 It is done in real-time, which improves the process from 45 days to just a few minutes.
-Overall, it is a step forward towards automating one of the critical aspects of Xbox using blockchain on Azure.
+Overall, it is a step forward towards automating one of the critical aspects of Xbox using Blockchain on Azure.
 The adoption was done in 2018, and they are already able to improve their systems a lot!

-Nasdaq: Capital markets can also benefit immensely from the blockchain.
-Nasdaq knows that, and that is why they have been using Azure blockchain.
-Their technology arm is mission critical and hosts an infrastructure that governs more than 100+ exchanges and other departments that are running across the 50 countries!
-Their move is to integrate Nasdaq Financial Framework that takes care of the whole infrastructure with blockchain.
-Azure is leading them into the next generation of financial structure that will utilize the multi-ledger strategy.
+Capital markets can also benefit immensely from the Blockchain.
+Nasdaq knows that, and that is why they have been using Azure.
+Their technology arm is mission-critical and hosts an infrastructure that governs more than 100+ exchanges and other departments that are running across the 50 countries!
+Their move is to integrate Nasdaq Financial Framework that takes care of the whole infrastructure with Blockchain.
+Azure is leading them into the next generation of financial structure that will utilize the multi-ledger blockchain business strategy.

 Supply Chain Track and Trace

-Supply Chain is one of the most common problems that can be solved using blockchain.
-The main idea is to make sure that an asset can move through a network without getting modified through the transit.
+Supply Chain is one of the most common problems that can be solved using Blockchain.
+The main idea is to make sure that an asset can move through a network without getting modified through transit.
 We have supply chains all around the industry.
-Almost every sector uses the supply chain to improve their work process.
-Healthcare, for example, is also known to have serious problems when it comes to supply chain management.
-By using blockchain and implying compliance rules, the supply chain can be improved impressively.
+Almost every sector uses the supply chain to improve its work process.
+For example, Healthcare is also known to have serious problems when it comes to supply chain management.
+By using Blockchain for the supply chain and implying compliance rules, it can be improved impressively.
 Below is the supply chain architecture using Azure.

 Blockchain Workflow Application

 Blockchain is equally useful in changing a workplace workflow.
-It can help blockchain digitize the workflow and help improve both internal and external working of an organization.
+It can help Blockchain digitize the workflow and help improve both internal and external working of an organization.
 It also impacts how the supply chain works, improving the way assets flow through it.
-The blockchain workflow application architecture covers most of the blockchain apps anatomy and will help any developer to implement diverse use cases.
+The blockchain workflow application architecture covers most of the blockchain apps anatomy and will help any developer to implement Blockchain.

 The flow of information in this kind of architecture is as follows: